Nampula Mozambique Travel Guide

 Valid national driver's license, an International Driving Permit (IDP) obtained before travel, and a credit card for the hired item deposit.

-Main roads may have potholes.
+Main roads may have holes in the road.
 Secondary roads are often unpaved, sandy, or gravel; a 4x4 may be needed, especially in the wet season.

 Avoid driving at night.
-Mozambican motorists are aggressive; defensive driving is a must.
+Mozambican people who drive are aggressive; defensive driving is a must.
 Expect police checkpoints; have all vehicle documents ready.

 Nampula city's inland location means direct sea or river arrivals are not applicable.

-If you arrive by sea at Nacala, you will need to use land transportation to reach Nampula.
+If you arrive by sea at Nacala, you'll require to use land transportation to reach Nampula.

 Nampula's geographical position means direct maritime access is not possible.